SalishSeaCast/SalishSeaCmd/docs/subcommands.rst

 The command *must* be run in the :file:`/ocean/dlatorne/CGRF/` directory.

-If the :command:`salishsea get_cgrf` command prints an error message, you can get a Python traceback containing more information about the error by re-running the command with the :kbd:`--debug` flag.
+If the :command:`get_cgrf` sub-command prints an error message, you can get a Python traceback containing more information about the error by re-running the command with the :kbd:`--debug` flag.